robot-rumble/docs/source/quickstart.rst

 Just like in Starcraft, any good RR player needs a combination of *micro* and *macro* to win.
 As you just saw, coding *micro* is relatively straightforward, since it comes down to simple logical decisions.
 But *macro* is much more difficult — it involves long-term planning, creativity, adaptability!
 And no, you can't cheat by importing a neural network and letting it do the work for you.
 Coding *macro* is really like coding anything else: you just need good abstraction, and a hell of a lot of patience.

 A good place to start is with implementing coordination.
 Although the :func:`robot` function runs individually for every robot, you can use the global scope to share information and strategize.
-Let's improve our program by asking all of our robots to focus on one target (and we'll use :func:`Debug.inspect` to highlight that target in the map):
+Let's improve our program by asking all of our robots to focus on one target (and we'll use :func:`Debug.locate` to highlight that target in the map):

 .. content-tabs::